A detailed travel guide to the Cappadocia hot air balloon experience in Turkey. Includes 11 things to know BEFORE you book your Cappadocia balloon!

 Where to Stay in Cappadocia

 Cappadocia is a large region with plenty of accommodation options spread across the area.
-However, the best area to stay to be close to the sunrise balloons, and the majority of attractions are around the town of Göreme.
+However, the best area to stay is around the town of Göreme.
+This village is close to the sunrise balloons and the majority of attractions.

 - Kayakapi Premium Caves Cappadocia - Easily one of the top-rated cave hotels in Cappadocia– especially if you want an amazing hot air balloon view.
 Features beautiful cave rooms (some with a private pool), heated flooring, air-conditioning, and coffee machines.
 There's an onsite spa, large outdoor swimming pool and a free shuttle bus to the city daily.